Walgreens The Thread

 • Kidney stones or bladder stones.
 Kidney and bladder stones can make it difficult to empty your bladder, which increases the chances of bacteria spreading in the urinary tract.

 • Diabetes.
 People with diabetes may be more likely to have glucose (sugar) in their urine during times when their blood sugar is running high.
-Also, certain medicines used to treat diabetes may consequently increase urine glucose levels in the kidneys and bladder, potentially increasing the risk of a UTI.
+Also, certain medicines used to treat diabetes work by increasing the amount of glucose excreted in the urine, which can increase the risk of a UTI.

-• Sexual intercourse.
-Increased bacteria may be found in the bladder after intercourse.
-Additionally, spermicides can eliminate beneficial bacteria species such as lactobacilli that live in the vagina.
+• Being sexually active.
+Sexual activity can cause bacteria to enter the urethra and travel up to the bladder.
+Additionally, spermicides can eliminate beneficial bacteria species, such as lactobacilli, that live in the vagina.
 A decrease in good bacteria numbers can allow harmful bacteria, such as E. coli, to increase in numbers, possibly leading to a UTI.

 • Menopause.
 Hormonal shifts that often occur with menopause can change the acidity of the vaginal environment.
 The effect is a decrease in the number of lactobacilli, which can make an infection more likely.
 It can also be more difficult to empty your bladder, increasing the risk for infection.